nus-cs2103-AY2021S2/ip/docs/README.md

 ### WARNING!

 Please be careful when providing inputs as the program will terminate once an invalid input is given.
-The program fails if nothing happens after you typed the input and click enter.
+The program fails if it throws an error message after you typed the input and click enter.
 You are required to restart the program once the program fails!!

 ## FEATURES